-John Braden (18??-1896) – Braden hailed from Pennsylvania or Ohio, but made his way westward when he was still quite young.
+John Braden (18??- October 17, 1896) – Braden hailed from Pennsylvania or Ohio, but made his way westward when he was still quite young.
 By the 1850s, he was employed by the Northeastern Stage Company, driving in Minnesota and Iowa.

 By Kathy Weiser-Alexander, updated October 2019.